aabccd021/tiny-cookie-session/README.md

 ## Example usage

-This library can be used with any storage backend that can select, upsers, and delete key-value pairs.
+This library can be used with any storage backend that can select, set (upsert), and delete key-value pairs.
 After implementing storage functions, you can use it to handle `Action` object returned by functions in this library.

 We strongly recommend reading the [index.test.ts](./index.test.ts) file for more detailed usage